 If you are placed on the list for a deceased donor, your waiting time will depend on your blood type, your antibody level, and when you started dialysis.
 While there is no way to tell exactly how long you will wait, patients tend to wait on our list anywhere from 3 to 6 years.

-Learn about the kidney transplant process at Georgia Regents Medical Center.
+Learn about the kidney transplant process at GRHealth.

 For more information about Kidney and Pancreas Transplant services at GRHealth, call 706-721-2888 or 1-800-736-2273, ext 2888 or e-mail firstname.lastname@example.org.